umarhassan-mitodl/18.782-fall-2013/content/pages/lecture-notes.md

 uid: 276fb8e9-5426-093b-04af-2643fa3757df
 ---

-Some of the theorems presented in lecture will be demonstrated using the {{% resource_link "3edf1162-8c8c-4db8-9ae7-79bca0df608c" "Sage" %}} computer algebra system, which is based on {{% resource_link "9fba2ed9-203e-4daf-8fe6-163a04f91f99" "Python™" %}}.
-You can download a copy of Sage to run on your own machine if you wish, or create an account for free on the {{% resource_link "417ca1ca-97f5-4a7a-a996-bf0bab7cb3db" "SageMathCloud™" %}}.
+Some of the theorems presented in lecture will be demonstrated using the [Sage](http://sagemath.org/) computer algebra system, which is based on [Python™](http://www.python.org/).
+You can download a copy of Sage to run on your own machine if you wish, or create an account for free on the [SageMathCloud™](https://cloud.sagemath.com/?utm_source=sagemath.org&utm_medium=banner).

 {{< tableopen >}}
 {{< theadopen >}}